 Well, the answer to this is simple – you find more resources that will allow you to continue learning and practicing your code!

-Luckily for you, there are a wide variety of different resources that you can draw on to help you learn Python for beginners.
+Luckily for you, there are a wide variety of different resources that you can draw on to help you learn basics of Python.
 These include:

 Reference guides are among the developer’s most important tools.
 They outline everything you need to know about a programming language, including its syntax, conventions, and best practices.
 Some people like to have a physical reference guide in the form of a book, but I have always found online guides to be the best.
 The official Python Language Reference Guide is a good place to start.